-Since launching our programs in 2005, we have raised $6.5 million in private and public lending capital to support affordable housing production and homeownership and have committed $3.8 million in direct financing to create 191 units of permanently affordable housing for our most vulnerable populations via our Revolving Loan Fund.
+Since launching our programs in 2005, we have raised $6.2 million in private and public lending capital to support affordable housing production and have committed $6.99 million in direct financing to facilitate 312 units of permanently affordable housing for our most vulnerable low-income and special needs populations.

-We have funded housing for low-income homeless persons, agricultural workers, working families and women with children in substance abuse recovery.
-All HTF funded projects provide housing for low-income under-served populations and persons with special needs who find it difficult to locate housing in the expensive Santa Barbara market.
+We have funded housing for low-income homeless persons, working families, senior citizens, disabled persons and women with children in substance abuse recovery.
+All HTF funded projects provide safe and affordable housing for low-income under-served populations and persons with special needs who find it difficult to locate housing in the expensive Santa Barbara County housing market.

 Revolving Loan Fund success stories include:

 HEATH HOUSE: In 2020 we funded a $375,000 rehabilitation and permanent financing loan to Heath House, a housing preservation project in downtown Santa Barbara sponsored by Peoples’ Self-Help Housing Corporation (PSSH) that provides permanent affordable housing with supportive services for formerly homeless persons.
 Our loan was part of a collaborative effort to fund the project using City of Santa Barbara, County of Santa Barbara and State HCD resources, with Project-Based Section 8 vouchers provided by the Housing Authority of the City of Santa Barbara.